Bongulielmi/handbook/Hiring Documents/Guide to Your Equity.md

 # Guide to Your Equity

+## Please disregard this.
+It has not been fully updated to reflect Comake's policies.

-There are currently **4,662,658** shares of Clef common stock outstanding.
+There are currently **1,000,000** shares of Comake common stock outstanding.

 Our 409A Valuation Report, which discusses the price per share of employee shares, is available (to employees only) [here](https://drive.google.com/open?id=0Bwj0rVaUQUXPaXREcklsZ0xuNTA).
 Any employee with questions about the report, our share price, or valuation should ask B.